Toward Robust Autotuning of Noisy Quantum Dot Devices: Tuning with the data quality assessment framework

-To help overcome this issue, we propose a framework where a previously proposed device state estimation module (DSE)~\cite{Kalantre17-MLD} is combined with an ML-based data quality control module (DQC) to alert the autotuning system when the measured scan is unsuitable for classification.
+To help overcome this issue, we propose a framework where a previously introduced device state estimation (DSE) module~\cite{Kalantre17-MLD} is combined with a ML-based data quality control (DQC) module to alert the autotuning system when the measured scan is unsuitable for classification.
 A diagram depicting the flow of the proposed framework is shown in Fig.~\ref{fig:framework}.
 The DQC module includes a CNN classifier with a three-level output signaling the quality of a scan.
-If the scan is classified as high quality, the DSE module followed by an optimization step is executed.
-For scans classified at the intermediate moderate quality, a device recalibration step is initiated.
+If the scan is classified as ``high quality,'' the DSE module followed by an optimization step is executed.
+For scans classified at the intermediate ``moderate quality,'' a device recalibration step is initiated.
 Depending on the device and the level of system automation, this step can include readjustment of the sensor, validation of the gate cross-capacitances, or barrier gate adjustments, among other things.
-To better gear the recalibration, this step could be preceded by noise analysis to determine the most prominent types of noise affecting the quality of the scan.
-Finally, scans with low quality indicate that there might be a bigger underlying issue.
+To better gear the recalibration, this step could be preceded by a more detailed analysis of the image aimed at determining, e.g., the most prominent types of noise, tunnel rate issues, unintentional dots, or other issues affecting the quality of the scan.
+Finally, scans with ``low quality'' indicate that there might be a bigger underlying issue.
 This class results in autotuning termination.

 As shown in Ref.~\cite{zhang2017beyond,xu_fast_2020}, relatively shallow CNN-based noise estimation models can be used for some image processing and denoising tasks.
 However, the ability to develop and prepare such estimators hinges on the availability of training data.
-The noise features present in QD devices can be complex and vary significantly between devices.
-A reliable training dataset has to account for the different types and magnitudes of noise that can be encountered experimentally.
-While full control over the noise is unfeasible experimentally, it can be achieved with synthetic data, where the different types and magnitudes of physical noises can be controllably altered.
+The features compromising data quality present in QD devices can be complex and vary significantly between devices.
+A reliable training dataset has to account for the different types and magnitudes of undesirable features that can be encountered experimentally.
+While full control over all factors affecting data quality is unfeasible experimentally, it can be achieved (albeit within certain limits that we discuss later ) with synthetic data.
+Here, we show that incorporating different types and magnitudes of simulated physical noises into the training dataset not only allows us to establish a data quality control tool, but also significantly improves performance of a state classifier on experimental data.